Nils Ušakovs: European Parliament (2019–present)

 On 25 February Latvian Television reported of unofficial information that Ušakovs and Ameriks will run in the upcoming European Parliament elections for the first time ever, replacing the previously announced Harmony lead candidate Vjačeslavs Dombrovskis, despite Ušakovs previously stating he has no intention of running for the European Parliament.
 The next day Ušakovs and Ameriks confirmed their run for the European Parliament and Ušakovs denied speculation that the reason for changing his mind was the ongoing corruption investigation into Rīgas Satiksme.
 The campaign was successful and Ušakovs and Ameriks were both elected to the European Parliament.
 He has since been serving on the Committee on Budgets.
 In addition to his committee assignments, he is part of the Parliament's delegations for relations with the United States and to the Euronest Parliamentary Assembly.

+He is currently one of two Latvian MEPs who, along with Ivars Ijabs, are members of the European Parliament Intergroup on LGBT Rights.

 Collapse at the Riga Half Marathon

-On Sunday 22 May 2011 Ušakovs collapsed while taking part in the Riga Marathon half marathon event.
+On Sunday 22 May 2011 Ušakovs collapsed after consuming an energy drink while taking part in the Riga Marathon half marathon event.
 He was immediately placed in intensive care at Pauls Stradiņš Clinical University Hospital with signs of severe hyperthermia.
 Ušakovs was placed in an induced coma state.
 On 24 May he was transported to Berlin for further treatment at the Charité Hospital.
 The Latvian medical authorities had previously declared his condition "serious but stable."

 On 30 May doctors awoke him from an induced coma state.
 He fully recovered in the following weeks and resumed his duties on 12 July.
 More than 213 000 lats were donated for Ušakovs, of which 48 053 lats were used to cover the treatment expenses, while the rest was directed to charity for children treatment abroad.